 But this faith is tested sternly, daily, as he looks at the ramshackle husk of the keep, stamped on the lilac and hearth-fire of dusk.
 As he imagines the walls, the foundations beneath them, sliding down the steep hill to get sunk in the gore; drowned in a river, an ocean of blood.

 And it is tested most sorely and sharply when the axe of an enemy cleaves through his collarbone, before he can end the man’s life with a thrust.

-It is strained for weeks, while his wife keeps a vigil, keeps the hearth-fire burning, keeps the wound, improbably, clean.
+It is strained for weeks, while his wife keeps a vigil, keeps the hearth-fire burning, keeps the deep wound improbably clean.
 Weeps onto his fevered brow.
-Wails into his sweat-and-piss-drenched sheets.
+Wails into his sweat-and-piss-and-shit-drenched sheets.

 His shoulder still pained — the skin a pink knot like an adder beneath it — he cannot carry the weight of armour, and nor can he swing a sword or do much else with his left hand.
 This leaves him, though vulnerable, at least light on his feet, and despite it being a decade since he first learnt the path, and the undergrowth spreading, and the lake's border changing, he finds his way, easily, out to the hut.

 But what he sees doesn't please him, doesn't offer him hope.
 He hangs back, crouched in the bushes, pressed to an oak.
-He sees the thatch has gone sparser, more ragged than ever.
+The thatch has gone sparser, more ragged than ever.
 The shutter hangs off its hinges.
 The door buckles inwards where it didn't before.